• Major Project Examples

 At this point, the company had existed for around 30 years, so I was updating the owners on much more modern hiring methodology than that which existed at the time of the company's founding.

 I performed research into South African labor legislation, specific to the kind of employees and agreements that the business had with its team members, and the kind of roles they were in.
+That included looking into the Basic Conditions of Employment Act (BCEA) for various types of team members, across different kinds of roles and work arrangements.

 I also advised the two Owners about things that would be good to research in future, and why, in terms of local labor legislation and compliance therewith.